-Herbert Spencer is, confessedly, the ablest living exponent of evolution; and in Fiske's "Cosmic Philosophy." a compondious digest of Spencer's system of Synthetic Philosophy, we find the appended positive affirmations of the theistic and anti-materialistic teachings of evolution :- "There exists a POWER, to which no limit in time or space is conceivable, of which all phenomena, as presented in consciousness, are manifestations, but which we can know only through these manifestations."
-"The existence of God-the supreme truth asserted alike by Christianity and by inferior historic religions -is asserted with equal emphasis by that Cosmic Philosophy which seeks its data in science alone.'
+Herbert Spencer is, confessedly, the ablest living exponent of evolution; and in Fiske's "Cosmic Philosos system of Syn endious digest of Spence thetic Philosophy, we find the appended positive affirmations of the theistic and anti-materialistic teachings of evolution :--"There exists a POWER, to which no limit in time or space is conceivable, of which all phenomena, as pre-sented in consciousness, are manifestations, but which we can know only through these manifestations."
+"The existence of God-the supreme truth asserted alike by Christianity and by inferior historic religions -is asserted with equal, emphasis by that Cosmic Philosophy which seeks its data in science alone."
 "Thus we begin to realize, more vividly than theology could have taught us to realize, the utter absurdity of atheism."-Cosm.
 Phil., Vol. II., pp. 415, 422.

-In speaking of the nature of this Deific Power as taught by evolution, the same work submits the folowing:-" If now we \ \ \ inquire for a moment what may perhaps be the nature of that Inscrutable Exist ence of which the universe of phenomena is the multiform manifestation, we shall find that its intimate essence may conceivably be identifiable with the intimate essence of what we know as Mind."
-"From this masterly statement [of Spencer] it appears that while the Inscrutable Power manifested in the world of phenomena, cannot possibly be regarded as quasi-material in its nature, it may nevertheless be possibly regarded as quasi-psychical."
-"Provided we bear in mind the symbolic character of our words, we may say that God is Spirit, though we may not say, in the materialistic sense, that 'God is Force.'"-Cosm.
+In speaking of the nature of this Deific Power as taught by evolution, the same work submits the folowing :- " If now we . . . inquire for a moment what may perhaps be the nature of that Inscrutable Exist ence of which the universe of phenomena is the multiform manifestation, we shall find that its intimate es sence may conceivably be identifiable with the intimate essence of what we know as Mind."
+"Fromithis mas-terly statement [of Spencer] it appears that while the Inscrutable Power manifested in the world of phe nomena, cannot possibly be regarded as quasi-material. in its nature, it may nevertheless be possibly regarded as quasi-psychical."
+"Provided we bear in mind the symbolic character of our words, we may say that 'God is Spirit,' though we may not say, in the materialistic sense, that 'God is Force.'"-Cosm.
 Phil., Vol. II., pp. 446, 448, 449.

-Concerning Materialism, the following is still more positive and conclusive:- "Mr. Spencer has most con clusively demonstrated that, from the scientific point of view, the hypothesis of the Materialists is not only as untenable to-day as it has ever been, but must al ways remain inferior in philosophic value to the opposing spiritualistic hypothesis."
-"One of the great results of the discovery of the correlation of forces, is the final destruction of the central argument by which Materialism has sought to maintain its position.
-Henceforth the spiritualistic hypothesis may, perhaps, be still regarded as on trial, in so far as it needs much further explanation and limitation; but the materialistic hypothesis is doomed irretrievably."
-"Through no imaginable future advance in molecular physics can the Materialists ever be enabled to realize their desideratum of translating mental phenomena in terms of matter and motion. \ \ One grand result of the enormous progress achieved during the past forty years in the analysis of both physical and psychical phenomena, has been the final and irretrievable overthrow of the materialistic hypothesis.
-Henceforth we may regard Materialism as ruled out, and relegated into that limbo of crudities to which we some time since consigned the hypothesis of special creations."
-"But while materialistic hypothesis is thus irretrievably doomed, it is otherwise with the opposing spiritualistic hypothesis."-Cosm.
-Phil., Vol. II., pp. 436, 440, 444, 445.
+Concerning Materialism, the following is still more positive and conclusive :- " Mr. Spencer has most conclusively demonstrated that, from the scientific point of view, the hypothesis of the Materialists is not only as untenable to-day as it has ever been, but must always remain inferior in philosophic value to the op-posing spiritualistic hypothesis."
+"One of the great results of the discovery of the correlation of forces, is the final destruction of the central argument by which Materialism has sought to maintain its position Henceforth the spiritualistic hypothesis may, perhaps, be still regarded as on trial, in so far as it needs much further explanation and limitation; but the materialistic hypothesis is doomed irretrievably."
+Through, no imaginable future advance in molecular physics can the Materialists ever be enabled to realize their desideratum of translating mental phenomena in terms of matter and motion. • One grand result of the enormous progress achieved during the past forty years in the analysis of both physical and psychical phe-nomena, has been the final and irretrievable overthrow of the materialistic hypothesis.
+Henceforth we may regard Materialism as ruled out, and relegated into that limbo of crudities to which we-some time since consigned the hypothesis of special creations."
+"But while materialistic hypothèsis is thus irretrievably doomed, it is otherwise with the opposing spiritualistic cludes Darwiniam,-so far from being atheistic or materialistic, is at once the death-blow to both Atheism and Materialism.